 Literature Awards Guidelines (PDF)

-The goal is to honor and recognize individual works related to Asian/Pacific American experiences (either historical or contemporary) or Asian/Pacific American cultures by Asian/Pacific Islander American authors and illustrators.
+The goal is to honor and recognize individual works to Asian/Pacific American experiences (either historical or contemporary) or Asian/Pacific American cultures by Asian/Pacific Islander American authors and illustrators.

-The awards will be announced at the 2015 ALA Midwinter Meeting in Chicago.
-Winners of the APALA Literature Award will be given the award seal during the 2015 ALA Annual APALA Literature Award Ceremony.
-The winner of each category will receive a plaque during the 2015 American Library Association Annual Conference in San Francisco, CA. A press release will be sent to various national publications.
+The awards will be announced at the 2017 ALA Midwinter Meeting in Atlanta, GA Winners of the APALA Literature Award will receive a plaque during the 2017 American Library Association Annual Conference in Chicago, IL.
+A press release will be sent to various national publications.
 The Asian/Pacific American Award for Literature is now an annual event.

-- Works eligible must have had premier publication in 2013 and 2014 and must have been published for general commercial release in the U.S.
+- Eligible work must have had premier publication in 2015 or 2016 and must have been published for general commercial release in the U.S.

 - The five award categories are: